-- Developing and disseminating tools, techniques, or practices that can be adopted or replicated by local agriculture markets. - Conducting statewide or regional training for farmers, ranchers, or farmers market managers. - Assisting farmers and ranchers in advertising and promoting their locally and regionally produced agricultural products, including value-added products, through training and technical assistance. - As part of a marketing and promotion project, promoting that a market accepts SNAP or other public benefits (such as WIC and Senior Farmers Market Nutrition Program) to customers and providing information on how customers can use those programs at the market or with individual vendors. - Establishing or expanding producer-to-consumer networks on a state, regional, or national level, including efforts to develop local sourcing opportunities with corporate, non-profit, and institutional buyers. - Providing technical support for small- and mid-sized producers to become compliant with regulatory and buyer specifications and standards to increase their direct market opportunities.
+- Developing and disseminating tools, techniques, or practices that can be adopted or replicated by local agriculture markets. - Conducting statewide or regional training for farmers, ranchers, or farmers market managers to help them develop or maintain their own direct producer-to-consumer enterprise. - Assisting farmers and ranchers in advertising and promoting their locally and regionally produced agricultural products, including value-added products, through training and technical assistance. - As part of a marketing and promotion project, promoting that a market accepts SNAP or other public benefits (such as WIC and Senior Farmers Market Nutrition Program) to customers.

+- Establishing or expanding producer-to-consumer networks on a state, regional, or national level, including efforts to develop local sourcing opportunities with corporate, non-profit, and institutional buvers. - Providing technical support for small- and mid-sized producers to become compliant with regulatory and buyer specifications and standards to increase their direct market opportunities.